18F/uswds-jekyll/pages/guide/software.md

 ### Option 1: Install the software yourself

-The easiest way to do this is to use a [conda](https://docs.conda.io/en/latest/) environment. often times installing the software you need is as easy as typing `conda create --name my_environment my_program`. you can also install and or compile software manually in your `$HOME` or `$PROJECT` directories.
+The easiest way to do this is to use a [conda](https://docs.conda.io/en/latest/) environment. often times installing the software you need is as easy as typing `conda create --name my_environment my_program`.
+Thousands of biological packages and their dependencies can be installed with a single command using the Bioconda repository for the Conda package manager.
+You can also install a package directly from Github or elsewhere and compile it yourself.

+You can also install and or compile software manually in your `$HOME` or `$PROJECT` directories.
 This is the fastest and easiest way to get your software.

 ### Option 2: Request a new module be installed